dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 **NOTE**
 > [corelDomain]
 > dcache.broker.scheme = core
-> indicates that coreDomain is a core domain and if the satilite pool2 will need to connect to coreDomain to send a  a mesage to satellite pool2.
+> indicates that **coreDomain** is a core domain and if the **satellite pool2** will need to connect to coreDomain to send a  a message to satellite pool2.